molecula/documentation/introduction/_posts/2022-04-01-getting-started.md

 There are a couple of things to note about the above command, particularly the flags and arguments used:
 * `--index`: set the index that shall be used.
 If this index does not exist, it shall be created automatically.
 * `--header`: set the header to be used if the original csv file does not have a header.
 Each column name also specifies the type that FeatureBase shall use to represent the data (after the two underscores).
-For more details on all the data-types that Molecula avails, be sure to check out the [Field Types](/reference/data-ingestion/ingester-configuration) section later on.
+For more details on all the data-types that FeatureBase avails, be sure to check out the [Field Types](/reference/data-ingestion/ingester-configuration) section later on.
 For now, it suffices to say that the `ID` type is a simple integer representation of a particular property that an object has.
 For example, if an object has `project_id` set to 10 and `language` set to 6, 8 and 18, it means that the object was assigned the project ID 10 and uses Go, C and Python.
 * `--id-field`: specify which column contains the primary key for the object.
 * `--batch-size`: by default `molecula-consumer-csv` ingests rows one at a time which is quite slow.
 To speed up ingestion, set the batch size to a higher number such as 1000.
 The exact batch-size to be used though depends on the domain, setting and tradeoffs.
 * `--files`: provide the path to the file to ingest data from.